julian

 • webmail is proprietary, in a world desperately needing a decent FOSS webmail client;

-• webmail only stores email contact addresses in their own address book, whereas I host my own personal CardDAV/CalDAV address book and calendar elsewhere (in my Nextcloud) and use them for other things like mobile phone calls and other mobile apps — these days they are not primarily for use with my email — so that doesn't work for me;
+• webmail only stores email contact addresses in their own address book, whereas I host my own personal CardDAV/CalDAV address book and calendar elsewhere (in my Nextcloud) and use them for other things like mobile phone calls and other mobile apps — these days my contacts and calendar are not primarily for use with my email — so that doesn't work for me;

-• Fastmail data backup/takeout is poor, I discovered recently: “install a desktop IMAP client to make a local sync of your mail, and visit these various pages to download your various other data in various ways.”
+• Fastmail data take-out/independent backup [2] options are poor, I discovered recently: “install a desktop IMAP email client (such as Thunderbird) to make a local sync of your mail, and visit these various pages to download your various other data in various ways.”
 Ugh, yes, really.

 That all said, for now I'm sticking with Fastmail for my mail hosting.